lustered/roman-numeral-converter/README.md

 # roman-numeral-converter
-takes a Roman numeral string and gives the value
+Takes a Roman numeral string and gives the value and vice versa

+Using rome by keleshev : https://github.com/keleshev/rome to convert from integer to roman numeral pip3 install -r requirements.txt